tinacms/tina-self-hosted-demo/README.md

 ## Deploying to Vercel

-This demo is configured to use NextAuth for authentication.
-A Credentials provider using [Vercel KV](https://vercel.com/docs/storage/vercel-kv) is provided by default, but other
+This demo is configured with default username / password authentication backed by [Vercel KV](https://vercel.com/docs/storage/vercel-kv).
+Other
-NextAuth providers can be used, as well other auth solutions.
+NextAuth providers can be used, as well other auth solutions such as [Clerk](https://clerk.com).

 ### Setting up Vercel KV